How redux works?

 3. Enhancer (optional) - Just to reduce the scope of this post we will not look into this.

-Returns the latest updated state from the redux store.
+This method has one job which is always return the updated state from the store.

 function createStore(reducer, preloadedState, enhancers) {